 - A simple screen to manage all aspects of shipping products of any size or quantity

 - Smart freight shipment creation so you don't have to fill out complicated fields for each shipment

 - Fast, flexible, traceable, transparent delivery to a single or to multiple locations

 Where does Inxeption ship?

-Parcel, freight, and international shipping to Canada and Mexico are currently supported.
+Parcel, freight, in the United States and international shipping to Canada and Mexico are currently supported.

 How will it change my workflow?

 Inxeption shipping is integrated into Inxeption's Industrial Commerce platform.
-That platform will not only seamlessly handle orders from existing customers, but its marketing features will drive new customers to your product pages.
-When they order, Inxeption Shipping allows you to print shipping labels and lets you manage and track shipments easily.
+That platform not only processes orders from existing customers, but its online marketing capabilities will drive new customers to your product pages.
+After an order is received, Inxeption Shipping allows you to print shipping labels and lets you manage and track shipments easily.
 We also can plug into existing ecommerce websites or upload orders from other systems; and we allow you to create orders manually.